open-telemetry/opentelemetry-go/sdk/metric/aggregator/exponential/README.md

 because of range limits, the fixed scale will be returned even for the empty histogram.

+### Handling subnormal values

+Subnormal values are those which are smaller than 0x1p-1022, this being numbers that "gradually underflow" and use less than 52 bits of precision in the significand.
+Subnormal numbers present special challenges for both the exponent- and logarithm-based mapping function, and to avoid additional complexity induced by corner cases, subnormal numbers are rounded up to 0x1p-1022 in this implementation.

+Handling subnormal numbers is difficult for the logarithm mapping function because Golang's `math.Log()` function rounds subnormal numbers up to 0x1p-1022.
+Handling subnormal numbers is difficult for the exponent mapping function because Golang's `math.Frexp()`, the natural API for extracting a value's base-2 exponent, also rounds subnormal numbers up to 0x1p-1022.

+While the additional complexity needed to correctly map subnormal numbers is small, there are few real benefits in doing so because of the inherent loss of resolution.
+As secondary motivation, clamping values to the range [0x1p-1022, math.MaxFloat64] offers symmetry.
+This limit means that minimum bucket index and the maximum bucket index have similar magnitudes, which helps support greater maximum scale.

 ## Acknowledgements

 This implementation is based on work by [Yuke